Do you want to provide safe, effective massage therapy for people with cancer and cancer histories?

 The peer practice clinic is a carefully planned event, scheduled for the final day of the course.
 We prepare behind the scenes so that you can have an optimal learning experience and sail into it with confidence.

-Prior to this year, students practiced on actual client volunteers with cancer histories in a single session.
+Prior to 2016, students practiced on actual client volunteers with cancer histories in a single session.
 Left to chance, we found large variability in student learning experiences, with some students working with medically complex situations and others encountering much simpler scenarios.
-As of 2016, we are adopting this PPC format to standardize our students’ learning experiences.
+We adopted this new format in 2016 in order to standardize our students’ learning experiences.
 By taking on the client role as well as the MT role, students experience both sides of oncology massage.
 As well, each student has the opportunity to learn from two clinic sessions, rather than just one.

 Here are some features of our peer practice clinic:

 - The peer practice clinic is not a test.
 It is a chance to practice and get your questions answered in a supportive environment.